-Names: tuna • cactus pear • cactus candy • Indian fig • Barbary fig • Sharon’s fruit
+AKA: cactus pear • cactus candy • tuna • Indian fig • Barbary fig • Sharon’s fruit

-About: Whose idea was it to try eating a painfully prickly cactus?
-It’s beyond me, but who ever it was clearly knew what they were doing.
-Native to The Americas, prickly pear is the fruit of a cactus that is just as delicious as it is eye-catching.
-Depending on it’s species, the fruit can vary in color from green-yellow to orange-pink, or in my case purple-red.
+About: Native to The Americas, prickly pear is the fruit of a cactus that is just as delicious as it is eye-catching.
+Depending on it’s species, the fruit can vary in color from green-yellow to orange-pink, or in this post purple-red.
 Once you get through the thorny rind, you’ll find a juicy magenta treasure that bears the unexpected aroma and flavor of several different fruit.
-The flesh can be sliced and eaten raw, however I suggest it’s best pureed and strained from it’s billions and zillions of hard black seeds.
+The flesh can be sliced and eaten raw, but it’s best pureed and strained from its many tiny of hard black seeds.
 The puree can be used in anything you’d like to lend the fruits unique flavor and striking color to.

 Plant of Origin: Optunia ficus-indica

 Nutrients: calcium • fiber • vitamin C • magnesium • potassium

 Benefits: lowers blood pressure and blood sugar • rich in antioxidants

 Store: At your grocery store near other exotic fruit.
 I find mine at Italian Market, Livoti’s.
 Your next best option is Latin-American Markets.